 Location-specific inventory reports will help you understand how many products are kept at different warehouses, as well as what products are moving fast and slow depending on location.
 This, in turn, will help you avoid stockouts and improve your replenishment plans.

 Use case: If you see that one location has a significantly higher inventory turnover than the other, it might signal you to focus on better-performing locations and plan logistics in a way that it gets closer to customers.

 An inventory value report will identify the best- and worst-selling products, their cost and retail value.
 It can also highlight SKU profitability dynamics based on margin rate, inventory turnover ratio, and other parameters.

 Such reports can be cross-referenced with ABC analysis or location data to measure inventory value by location or with regard to ABC groups.

-Use case: You’ll need this report to assess overall business operation and prepare financial statements at the end of a given period.
-When you know how much does it cost for you to store and maintain your stock and how much you can earn on it, you can understand which products are the most beneficial and which ones you should stop selling.
+Use case: You’ll need this report to assess the overall business operation and prepare financial statements at the end of a given period.
+When you know how much it costs for you to store and maintain your stock and how much you can earn on it, you can understand which products are the most beneficial and which ones you should stop selling.

 The goal of such reports is to predict customer demands based on existing purchasing trends, your inventory history, and sales dynamics.
 Other factors like seasonality might also be included in the forecast.Live example of Inventory Forecasting report for Shopify